 How much?
 Well, you can find places from $3 a night to $30, $300…

 You can go cheaper if you stay in dorms, but I only stay in dorms from time to time.
-In many cities you can find your own room, for the same price as a dorm!
+In many places, you can find your own room for the same price as a dorm!

 But it’s all relative.
 Your best bet: